aidanbrown87/one_day_away/src/pages/hurulu-elephants/index.md

 The post and pictures might be heavily weighted to the gentle giants, but we also saw:

-- A couple of golden oriols
+- A couple of golden orioles
 - Chameleons
 - Eagles
 - Peacocks
 - Green bee-eaters
 - Jackals
-- Jungle fowls (the national bird of Sri Lanka)
+- Jungle fowl (the national bird of Sri Lanka)
 - Hordes of butterflies!

 ![hurulu](./images/P1170333.jpg)

 How people see these beautiful creatures and decide to shoot and kill them, is just beyond my comprehension.
-I've never felt so humbled than when surrounded by these intelligent, elegant animals.
+I've never felt more humbled than when surrounded by these intelligent, elegant animals.
 A truly wonderful day!

 ###The useful bits:###